11 Small Nursery Ideas That Are Big on Style

 Designing a tiny nursery?
 The best baby rooms in small spaces make the most of the square footage available, have an emphasis on storage and function, and appear uncluttered thanks to smart decor and a dedication to making every inch count.

 If your little one will be sharing a room with the parents, taking over part of a guest room or home office, or living in an otherwise very small nursery, do not despair!
-You can create a special, beautiful, inviting corner of the world for that precious baby with smart hacks and a little bit of planning.
+You can create a special, beautiful, inviting corner of the world for that precious baby with gorgeous pieces you actually want to look at, like our sleek and modern Lola Convertible Crib, smart hacks, and a little bit of planning.
 Here are our favorite small nursery ideas…

 Make the most of wall space in a small nursery.